 The good news?
 He says the market is so strong that many of his students get hired before they even finish the program.

-“The 2 main paths are sheet metal or refrigeration.
+“The two main paths are sheet metal or refrigeration.
 Students who excel in the electrical courses tend to lean more toward the refrigeration side.
-Most of my students have job offers before leaving the program, or have already started part-time while in the last few weeks of the program.”
+Most of my students have job offers before leaving the program, or have already started part time while in the last few weeks of the program.”

 What makes this HVAC program a good investment?

-If you’re weighing your HVAC training options, you probably have 2 big questions on your mind:
+If you’re weighing your HVAC training options, you probably have two big questions on your mind:

 1) Should you try to get an apprenticeship on your own, without doing an HVAC program first?

-2) If you do enroll, what should you look for in a quality program?
+2) If you do enrol, what should you look for in a quality program?

 We asked Darren what makes his HVAC training really stand out.
-We asked how this program is different from others, and why it gives students a competitive edge on the job market.
+We asked how this program is different from others, and why it gives students a competitive edge in the job market.